 The MFG operating segment designs and manufactures uniforms and non-garment items primarily for the purpose of providing these goods to the US and Canadian Rental and Cleaning reporting segment.
 The amounts reflected as revenues of MFG are generated when goods are shipped from our manufacturing facilities to our other locations.
 These revenues are recorded at a transfer price which is typically in excess of the actual manufacturing cost.
 The transfer price is determined by our management and may not necessarily represent the fair value of the products manufactured.
 Products are carried in inventory and subsequently placed in service and amortized at this transfer price.
 On a consolidated basis, intercompany MFG revenues and MFG income are eliminated and the carrying value of inventories and rental merchandise in service is reduced to the manufacturing cost.
-Income before income taxes from MFG, net of the intercompany MFG elimination, was \$27.7 million, \$29.1 million, and \$25.1 million for the years ended August 29, 2009, August 30, 2008 and August 25, 2007, respectively.
-This income offsets the merchandise amortization costs incurred by the US and Canadian Rental and Cleaning reporting segment as the merchandise costs of this reporting segment are amortized and recognized based on inventories purchased from MFG at the transfer price which is above our manufacturing cost.
+Income before income taxes from MFG, net of the intercompany MFG elimination, offsets the merchandise amortization costs incurred by the US and Canadian Rental and Cleaning reporting segment as the merchandise costs of this reporting segment are amortized and recognized based on inventories purchased from MFG at the transfer price which is above our manufacturing cost.

 The Corporate operating segment consists of costs associated with our distribution center, sales and marketing, information systems, engineering, materials management, manufacturing planning, finance, budgeting, human resources, other general and administrative costs and interest expense.
 The revenues generated from the Corporate operating segment represent certain direct sales made directly from our distribution center.
 The products sold by this operating segment are the same products rented and sold by the US and Canadian Rental and Cleaning reporting segment.
-In the segment disclosures in Note 15 to our Consolidated Financial Statements, no assets or capital expenditures are presented for the Corporate operating segment as no assets are allocated to this operating segment in the information reviewed by our chief executive officer.
+In the segment disclosures in Note 15, "Segment Reporting", of these Consolidated Financial Statements, no assets or capital expenditures are presented for the Corporate operating segment as no assets are allocated to this operating segment in the information reviewed by our chief executive officer.
 However, depreciation and amortization expense related to certain assets are reflected in income from operations and income before income taxes for the Corporate operating segment.
 The assets that give rise to this depreciation and amortization are included in the total assets of the US and Canadian Rental and Cleaning reporting segment as this is how they are tracked and reviewed by us.